By Chris Berger

 The Post-Act Performance featured Jing Mo Tong Athletic Association, a private Martial Arts and Lion Dance Club based in Lincoln, Nebraska.
 Jing Mo Tong instructors have over twenty years of experience in lion dancing and martial arts and are the only competitive lion dance team in the state of Nebraska.
 I have never seen a lion dance live before and it was really mesmerizing!
 The excellent performance by the Jing Mo Tong dancers, percussionists, and drummers was a great way to wrap up the evening.

 I recommend this show for all ages, especially if you like puppetry.
 Also, if you wish to experience original material, presented in a different and imaginative way which will cause you to reflect on the beauty of life, I think you will enjoy yourself immensely.

 If you go: The Way to the Way runs from February 23rd to March 6th at the Howell Theatre in the Temple Building.
 Ticket info can be found on their website.

 Chris Berger is an actor that lives in Louisville, NE and has performed at theatres in Nebraska since 2015.
 Chris is a co-owner/co-founder/performer in The Jolly Rogers, a comedy singing pirate group that tours the country and has released several albums.
 Chris, along with his wife Sheri co-host a local podcast called The Platte River Bard that focuses on the local Nebraska theatre/arts scene.

-As always, if you like this content and want more, please join our email list and like us on Facebook!
+As always, if you like this content and want more, please join our email list for updates and like us on Facebook!